mechatama/bigcommerce-api-docs/resources/orders.md

 ## Description
 ### GET orders.json
-GET orders from a store
+Get a list of orders from a store

 #### Request
-These fields can be used to filter the query.
+The following fields can be used to filter the query.
 By default, without any filters, the GET request returns all the orders.

 <table class="table table-bordered ">
   <thead>